galterdatalab/foundations-sequence-similarity/Exercise2.b-SpikeProteinBindingSiteOrthologs.md

 * Take a look at the list of hits and note how many species are represented, and what the percent coverage is for each hit.
 * Look at the Graphic Summary tab.
 Note the regions that are covered by hits in various species (some species have hits toward the beginning of the RBD, but others only have hits in the area after the binding region).
 * The distance tree of results shows that one bat viral protein is most similar (as you might know already).
 Look at the multiple alignment, too.
-* Things to consider: are the weaker hits (sparrow or heron viruses, for example) really similar enough to be considered orthologous?
+* Things to consider: are the weaker hits really similar enough to be considered orthologous?
 A possible BLAST of the complete protein (rather than just the region around the RBD) may show more.
 ### Try running a BLAST iteration 2 and see how many new species you get.
 Try another one after that.

+#### Side note:
+If you want to try this with the nr protein database instead of RefSeq (on your own time, because it can take a while), try this: set nr as your database, don't forget to select viruses as organism, and set max matches in a query range to 3.

 ### What can you do with the results?
 BLAST allows you to download results in a few formats: